onidev/Windows-Crash-Report-Cpp/README.md

 1. Create a sql table:
 ![alt tag](https://cloud.githubusercontent.com/assets/10281739/10381038/1260d87e-6e18-11e5-838d-33e34e5d3211.png)

-2.Upload the PHP script on your server.
+2. Upload the PHP script on your server.

 3. Use the evlog lib (in the lib folder) and adapt your PHP script accordingly:
 ```C++